-The Americans with Disability Act (ADA) protects people with disabilities from discrimination.
-Under the ADA, a temporary condition that lasts only briefly (such as a cold or the flu) doesn't count as a disability.
-However, a short-term illness or other impairment that has long-lasting effects or is a symptom of an underlying disabling condition may qualify as a disability.
+The Americans with Disabilities Act (ADA) protects people with disabilities from discrimination.
+Conditions that are minor and temporary (such as a cold or flu) don't count as disabilities under the ADA.
+But a short-term illness or other impairment may qualify as a disability if it's severe.

+If your condition substantially limits one or more major life activities, you'll generally be considered disabled under the ADA.
 Major life activities are basic activities that the average person can perform with little or no difficulty.
-They include:
+They include things like:

 The ADAAA added "major bodily functions" to the list of major life activities.
-This change was intended to protect those who have serious medical conditions but may not always suffer evident, day-to-day effects.
-Major bodily functions include the proper working of bodily processes, functions, or systems, such as the immune system, normal cell growth, and the digestive, bowel, bladder, neurological, brain, respiratory, circulatory, endocrine, and reproductive functions.
+This change was intended to protect those who have serious medical conditions but might not always suffer obvious, day-to-day effects.
+Major bodily functions include the proper working of bodily processes, functions, or systems, such as:

-Chronic conditions can qualify as disabilities even when they are not active.
-A condition that causes periodic flareups (such as Crohn's disease) will qualify as a disability if it meets the definition in its active state.
-Similarly, a person whose cancer is in remission will qualify as having a disability if that condition, when active, met the definition.
+Chronic conditions can qualify as disabilities under the ADA—even when they‘re not active.
+For instance, a condition that causes periodic flare-ups (such as Crohn's disease) will qualify as a disability under the ADA if it meets the definition in its active state.
+Similarly, if you've had cancer, but it's in remission, you'll still qualify as having a disability if your cancer, when active, would meet the definition.

-Under the ADA, temporary conditions don't qualify as disabilities.
-The EEOC has found that conditions lasting only a few days or weeks and having no long-term or permanent effects on the person's health will not qualify as disabilities.
-For example, colds, the flu, broken bones, and sprains generally won't qualify as disabilities, assuming they don't have serious, long-term consequences.
-Pregnancy also doesn't count as a disability.
+Under the ADA, temporary conditions that are minor don't qualify as disabilities.
+For example, colds, the flu, and sprains generally won't qualify as disabilities, assuming they don't have serious, long-term consequences.

-A short-term illness or other condition that has long-term complications may qualify as a disability.
-For example, if an employee breaks his leg and must be in a cast and use crutches for six weeks, that generally wouldn't be a disability.
-However, if the employee's leg doesn't heal properly, and the employee is permanently unable to walk for more than a few minutes without pain, that would likely be a disability.
-Similarly, an employee who suffers a mild concussion in a bike accident, but recovers fully within a few days, likely does not have a disability.
-If, however, the employee suffers brain damage as a result of the accident, that would generally qualify as a disability.
+A short-term illness or other condition that has long-term complications might also qualify as a disability under the ADA.
+For example, if you suffer a mild concussion in a bike accident, but recover fully within a few days, you likely don't have a disability.
+If, however, you have brain damage as a result of the accident, that would generally qualify as a disability under the ADA.

-As explained above, conditions that are permanent but result in only temporary periods of actual disability also qualify as disabilities.
-For example, a person with epilepsy generally will be found to have a disability, even though she rarely has seizures, and the few seizures she does have last for no more than a minute or two.
+Conditions that are permanent but result in only temporary periods of actual disability also qualify as disabilities under the ADA.
+For example, let's suppose you have epilepsy.
+You'll generally be considered disabled under the ADA, even if you rarely have seizures, and the few seizures you do have last for no more than a minute or two.